JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

    Makefile  main.c  my_sweet_program
 ```

-The [Makefile][makefile] that will build our MeowMeow encoder/decoder
+The [Makefile][11] that will build our MeowMeow encoder/decoder
 is considerably more sophisticated than this example, but the basic
 structure is the same.
-I break it down [Barney-style][makefile101] for you in
+I'll break it down [Barney-style][article-makefile]
-this article.
+for you in this article.

-I forget, the GNU Make command has excellent [documentation][6].

 ### Form Follows Function